-The Medical Alumni Innovative Teaching Fund (MAITF) is supported by the KU Medical Alumni Association, to encourage major innovations in medical student teaching and evaluation by faculty members of the University of Kansas School of Medicine (KUSM).
-For the 2016-2017 grant cycle, the awards will focus on pilot projects to inform the implementation of the ACE curriculum, scheduled to begin in July, 2017.
+The Medical Alumni Innovative Teaching Fund (MAITF) is supported by the KU Medical Alumni Association to encourage major innovations in medical student teaching and assessment by faculty members of the University of Kansas School of Medicine.
+For the 2017-2018 grant cycle, the awards will focus on pilot projects to inform the implementation of the ACE Curriculum.

-The primary criterion in assessing the proposals is the articulation of a potential project that makes a substantial and valuable contribution to the success of the ACE curricular transformation.
-The proposal must concisely explain the need for the project and why it merits a high priority in the multiple competing issues of curricular transformation.
-Additional considerations in assessment of projects include evidence of integrating best practices and sound theoretical basis, valid educational/scientific methodology, consideration of potential problems and strategies to address them, valid short and long term outcomes with appropriate statistical analyses, reasonable and rational budget, and potential for publication/presentation as educational scholarship.
+The primary criterion in assessing the letters of intent is the articulation of a project that makes a substantial and valuable contribution to the success of the ACE curricular transformation.
+The letter must concisely explain the need for the project and why it merits a high priority in the multiple competing issues of curricular transformation.
+Additional considerations in assessment of projects include evidence of integrating best practices and a sound theoretical basis, valid educational/scientific methodology, consideration of potential problems and strategies to address them, valid short and long term outcomes with appropriate statistical analyses, reasonable and rational budget, and potential for publication/presentation as educational scholarship.

 KUMC IRB/Human Subjects approval will be required for funded proposals.

 Giulia Bonaminio, Ph.D.